 Salvador Minuchin was a structural family therapist who developed a technique called family mapping.
 After observing a family’s interactions, he would create a map that he would use to guide his treatment.
 This map revealed levels of authority, boundaries among family members, conflictual relationships and alliances or coalitions within the family.
 He would then use the map he created to identify where he needed to intervene to remold the family structure to a more functional and healthy one.
-You don’t need a degree in counseling psychology to use this technique to assess the health of your family relationships.
+You don’t need a degree in counseling psychology to use this technique to assess you family’s dynamics.

 A healthy family structure can be depicted like this: